District-wide Climate Surveys – Grades 4-12

 School-specific response data can be found in the "2013 Bullying Survey Data" folder on the right.

 2014-14 California Healthy Kids Survey

-The 2014-15 CHKS has not been release by WestEd or the California Department of Education.
-However, if you are interested in viewing copies of the 2013-14 survey questions, please use the following links that will take you directly to the CHKS and WestEd links:
+The 2014-15 CHKS has now been released by WestEd and the California Department of Education.
+If you are interested in viewing copies of the 2014-15 survey questions, please use the following links that will take you directly to the CHKS and WestEd surveys:

 Form for Suspected Bullying

 The San Ramon Valley Unified School District is committed to protecting students and staff members and preventing discrimination on our campuses.
 SRVUSD believes that our students have the right to be free of bullying, intimidation and harassment while on any of our campuses or associated with any school/district related activity.
 In accordance with these beliefs and commitments, SRVUSD has adopted Board Policy 5145.3

 All students, employees, parents and community members should report incidents of suspected bullying immediately.
 If you witness or suspect bullying, please complete the following fillable form and immediately forward to the school principal.
 An investigation will be conducted to determine if bullying occurred and corrective action needed.